 - Transfer the cooled mashed potatoes to a medium bowl.
 Stir in the brown sugar and buttermilk until blended.

-- Using the large holes on a box grater set on a sheet of parchment or waxed paper, grate the butter and finely chop the remaining nub.
+- In a large bowl, whisk together the flour, baking powder and ½ tsp. salt.
+Using the large holes on a box grater set on a sheet of parchment or waxed paper, grate the butter and finely chop the remaining nub.
 Add the butter to the flour mixture, using your fingers to rub and distribute it and breaking up any large clumps.
 Add the sweet potato mixture and mix just until evenly blended.

 - Turn the dough out onto a floured board and pat into a 1-inch thick rectangle.
 Fold one side into the center, then the other side.
 Turn the dough horizontally.
 Gently flatten into a 1- inch thick rectangle again.
 Repeat the folding and turning 3 to 4 more times.